 A general estimate is that one pound is equivalent to about 3,500 calories.
 While this isn’t set in stone, it is a good starting point to help determine a calorie deficit for weight loss.

 Using this number, decreasing caloric intake by 500 calories each day could result in a weight loss of about one pound a week.
 We need to emphasize that this is only an estimate since there are several other factors that play a role in weight loss, but it’s a good rule of thumb to use as a starting point.

 How to Calculate Calorie Deficit for Weight Loss

-If your goal is to lose weight, you can calculate your calorie intake based on your total daily energy expenditure and your weight loss goal.
-A safe weight loss target is around 1 – 2 pounds a week.
+If your goal is to lose weight, you can calculate the caloric intake of your new diet based on your total daily energy expenditure and your weight loss goal.
+A safe weight loss target is around 1 to 2 pounds a week.